Shopping for a new Mercedes-Benz C Class?

 A highlight of the new 2015 C-Class is its interior, which is the new class leader in terms of style and sophistication.
 Even apart from the headline option items, like a Burmester sound system, new touch-controlled COMAND infotainment system, or Mercedes’ suite of safety technologies called Intelligent Drive, the cabin of the new C-Class exudes luxury in a way that none of the existing alternatives from other brands—or even Mercedes’ own outgoing C-Class—can manage.
 Material quality, fit and finish, and design are all top-notch, class-leading.
 There’s no aspect of the cabin that feels like a cut corner or a cost-savings measure.
 Optional trims include a gorgeous open-pore black ash wood that feels like it comes from a car several classes higher.

 The luxurious cabin has grown larger for the new generation as well, a freedom gained by the introduction of the smaller CLA-Class below.
 Greater wheelbase means more rear-seat leg room, and while six-footers won’t have abundant space for knees, elbows, or noggins, they’ll fit with adequate comfort for even fairly extended drives.
 The front seat is spacious, with plenty of leg, head, and shoulder room, though the width of the (rather beautiful) center console can impinge on side-to-side knee room for the longer-legged.
+Entry and exit to the back seat also seems to have fallen victim to the roofline and more aggresive door cutlines.
+Trunk space, however, is a spacious 17 cubic feet, and the rear seatbacks flip forward easily (and flat).

 As an all-new model that hasn’t yet arrived in the U.S. for retail sale, neither the National Highway Traffic Safety Administration (NHTSA) nor the Insurance Institute for Highway Safety (IIHS) has yet crash-tested the car.
 Likewise, the EPA hasn’t yet established gas mileage ratings for either the 2015 Mercedes-Benz C300 or C400.